watssupp/JS-Quiz/README.md

 # JS-Quiz
 This is 5 question quiz
-Used multiple  HTML CSS JS files to great this
+Used multiple  HTML CSS JS files to create this
 Making this was challenging and fun

 https://github.com/watssupp/JS-Quiz